Communications Office Staff

 Before coming to CC in 2002, Jen was a newspaper journalist, copy editor, and freelance writer.
 In 1999, she wrote and published “A Woman’s Guide to Mountain Biking” for W.W.
 Norton and Co.
 She spends free time in the mountains hiking, biking, camping, Nordic skiing, and looking at wildflowers.

-B.S. in Speech Communications; minor in Journalism, Southern Illinois University Carbondale
+Degree: B.S. in Speech Communications; minor in Journalism, Southern Illinois University Carbondale

 Associate Director of Web Communications